AicA | Alliance of Inter-Continental Accountants

 Introduction of Vietnam

 The Socialist Republic of Vietnam is the easternmost nation on the Indochinese Peninsula.
-With a population of nearly 87 million, Vietnam is the 13th most populous country in the world.
+With a population of over 100 million with 40% living in urban areas (2024 estimates).
 Legend has it that Vietnam’s origin lay in the harmonious union of Lac Long Quan, King of the Sea, and Au Co, Princess of the Mountains.
-In real life, Vietnam’s history is characterised by a nearly continuous struggle for autonomy.
+In real life, Vietnam’s history is characterized by a nearly continuous struggle for autonomy.
 Reunified in 1975 but for over two decades since then the country experienced little economic growth because of conservative leadership policies.
-Since 2001, Vietnamese authorities have committed to economic liberalisation and enacted structural reforms needed to modernise the economy and to produce more competitive, export-driven industries.
+Since 2001, Vietnamese authorities have committed to economic liberalization and enacted structural reforms needed to modernize the economy and to produce more competitive, export-driven industries.
 Political stability and encouraging foreign investment policies help Vietnam’s FDI grow steadily.

 Geography